na-na-hi/renget/archive/llama_v2_sillytavern.md

 After that you can click ‘Connect’, and if everything went well, you’re connected to the model!

-**Before we start importing characters,** you might want to try setting your Advanced Formatting settings to be following the "Simple-Proxy" setup.
-Simply choose the Simple-Proxy context template and you should be good to go, assuming your Instruct Mode was also set to it.
-This will make the outputs more verbose and detailed, but it is not strictly required and is more 'personal preference' if anything.
+**Before we start importing characters,** you might want to try setting your Advanced Formatting settings to be following a custom instruction setup (Instruct Mode).
+In the past, Simple-Proxy was considered the best template, but 'Lightning' is a more modern choice.
+You may want to experiment with this since Simple-Proxy assumes the user wants detailed and verbose outputs, but in my opinion Lightning is a good generalist template to start with.
+(screenshot is before Lightning was added to SillyTavern, but should be available in the list)

 ![](https://files.catbox.moe/ortq3q.png)